 There are plenty of alternatives available to the Alesis Elevate 5 MkII.
 Here are some other studio monitors worth considering.

-- Good sound quality and reasonable frequency balance.
+- Good sound quality and impressive frequency balance.

 - The excellent neutral response is ideal for producing.

-If budget is not a concern the Yamaha HS5 is one of the best sounding 5-inch studio monitors currently available.
+If budget is not a concern, the ADAM Audio T5V is one of the best sounding 5-inch studio monitors currently available.

-- Excellent clarity and neutral response that is even more refined than the Elevate 5 MkII.
+- Excellent clarity and neutral response that is ideal for studio work.

 - Durable build quality and excellent components.
 Built to last.